rranelli/rranelli.github.io/_posts/08-02-2015-composable-validations.md

 (2) This is actually fairly common in math textbooks, and there is good argument for that.
-Working out the gruesome details of the path to find the answer to a non-trivial problem is by itself as an humongous amount of work and is never linear.
-Presenting the final solution and working out just the necessary to prove it right may seem like the author put the solution out of the hat, but surely is the least demanding way to grasp the concepts needed to find the answer and it's consequences.
+Working out the gruesome details of the path to find the answer to a non-trivial problem is by itself as a humongous amount of work and is never linear.
+Presenting the final solution and working out just the necessary to prove its correctness may seem like the author got the solution out of the hat, but surely is the least demanding way to grasp the concepts needed to find the answer and it's consequences.
 Mathematicians are actually lazy guys.
 There is just too much Math out there to understand, and we can't afford to lose time, specially if someone has already cleaned the gore before us.